Prabesh01/Discord-bots/utility/README.md

 ### log.py / fetch.py
 - Logs the past and present messages of all the active guilds your bot is in

 _For these script to work, the bot must be given required permission while adding to the server.
-The permission includes send messages, read message history; administration permission would be great though_
+The permission includes send messages, read message history; administration permission would be great though.
+And for fetch.py, you would need the intents to be enabled from bot's dashboard_